stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 With that stated, what I describe below presents a set of steps virtually identical to what I've just criticized.
 The difference is that I won't pretend that following a list of procedures will somehow magically produce an exemplary research essay.
 Every project is different and requires something different from the researcher.
 To be successful requires a lot of hard work, creativity, inspiration, and help from others.
 These complexities are impossible to capture in a checklist or manual of procedures.

-Research (like many things in life) is something that you must do in order to learn, and practice in order to improve.
+Research (like many things in life) is something that you must *do* in order to learn and *practice* in order to improve.
 Mistakes and confusion are great teachers if we are patient with them---they help reveal the limits of our knowledge and the horizon of our skills.
 Over time, and with experience, you will gain better research instincts.
-It is important to try on you own, but it is nice to have someone you can ask for help from when things get really tough.
+It is important to try on your own, but it is nice to have someone you can ask for help from when things get really tough.
 I am honored to be your person.
 And there are [many others at the library who are happy to help](https://researchguides.dartmouth.edu/subjectlibrarians) who have specialized training that far exceeds my own.

 # What is Research Writing?